bluekitchen/btstack/doc/manual/docs-template/how_to.md

         sm_passkey_input(sm_event_passkey_input_number_get_handle(packet), 123456);
         break;

-If the user rejects pairing or the application policy does not allow it, decline bonding using the connection handle from the pairing event:
+If the user rejects pairing or the application policy does not allow it currenelty, e.g. because the user didn't put it into some kind of 'pairing mode', the application can decline the bonding using the connection handle from the pairing event:

     sm_bonding_decline(con_handle);

 After pairing finishes, BTstack reports `SM_EVENT_PAIRING_COMPLETE`.
-Applications that show a pairing dialog should close it there and check the status before treating the peer as trusted.
+An applications that show a pairing dialog should close it there and check the status before treating the peer as trusted.

 ### GATT Client Security

 By default, the GATT Client sends the requested operation and lets the remote GATT Server enforce security.
-If the remote Characteristic requires a stronger link, the query completes with an ATT security error.
+If the remote Characteristic requires stronger security, the query completes with an ATT security error.

 There are three useful client-side modes: